 Data Maintenance Responsibilities

-Technology Services is unable to assist faculty and staff using cloud services in the event of data loss or other issues (e.g., loss of username or password, compromised access) associated with such an account.
+Technology Services is unable to assist faculty and staff using personally-created accounts on cloud services in the event of data loss or other issues (e.g. loss of username or password, compromised access).
 Users are personally responsible for backup of files stored with such services.

 Many cloud services have the ability to locate and remotely wipe associated devices, including phones, tablets, and computers.
-It is very important to use a strong password to prevent harm to your account, your data, and your devices.
+It is important to use a strong passphrase and enable multi-factor authenticaiton where possible to prevent harm to your account, data, and devices.

 Tools Offered by Technology Services

-Technology Services offers G Suite for Education as a collaboration platform.
+Technology Services offers Google Workspace as a collaboration platform.
 Canvas can be used pedagogically for academic work, content submission, and communication.
 Additionally, network shares exist for file storage and/or document sharing.